kenpu/kenpu.ca/content/courses/programming-languages/stateful-computation/index.md

 3. Turing-complete

     > TM is the most powerful computing model we know.
-    > Up to know, we don't know any other computing models more powerful than
+    > Up to now, we don't know any other computing models more powerful than
     > a TM.